 In rare cases, diverticulitis can cause an abnormal connection in two organs or tissues, also known as a fistula.
 This can cause pain, infection, and other complications.

-Diverticulitis can be a serious condition, and prompt medical attention can help prevent complications and improve outcomes.
+Diverticulitis can be a severe condition, and prompt medical attention can help prevent complications and improve outcomes.

 FAQs About Diverticulitis Answered By Your Doctors Online Team